 You’re paying your agent to sell your home for the most money possible, so you should know that they have the experience and skill to get the job done.
 As Hartmann puts it, “You will ultimately end up getting what you’re paying for in the long run, and I’ve seen many people regret second decisions they’ve made after hiring the wrong agent.”

-To get started on your search for the perfect agent, use HomeLight’s Agent Finder, a helpful tool that matches you with the three best agents for your home sale.
+To get started on your search for the perfect agent, use HomeLight can match you with the three best agents for your home sale.
 Remember to interview your candidates and ask questions related to your specific selling goals.
 After doing so, you’ll have a tried-and-true industry professional on your side.

 Header Image Source: (Mackenzie Freemire / Death to Stock)